aio-libs/aiopg/docs/examples.rst

 Examples of aiopg usage
 ========================

-There is a list of examples from `aiopg/examples
+Below is a list of examples from `aiopg/examples
 <https://github.com/aio-libs/aiopg/tree/master/examples>`_

 Every example is a correct tiny python program.